-Synopsis - (8 c synchronized IT_X509Cert[] loadCertChain String file, IT_Format f) throws IT_X509BadCertException, DException, FileNotFoundException, IT_SSLException; Description This method loads a certificate chain from a file.
+Synopsis - (S synchronized IT_X509Cert[] loadCertChain String file, IT_Format f) throws IT_X509BadCertException, DException, FileNotFoundException, IT_SSLException; Description This method loads a certificate chain from a file.
 You can then use this certificate chain to identify your application.
 To do this, pass the returned array to setApplicationCertChain() .
-You can also use this function to load the certificates of trusted CAs before calling addTrustedCA() . unction supports files in PKCS#12 format.
-This format is nonly used by web browsers.
+You can also use this function to load the certificates of trusted CAs before calling addTrustedCA() .
+This function supports files in PKCS#12 format.
+This format is commonly used by web browsers.
 Parameters file The path to the file containing the application's certificate data. f The format of the data in the file.
 For example: IT_Format.IT_FMT_PEM (PEM format).
 IT_Format.IT_FMT_DER (DER encoding).
 IT_Format.IT_FMT_PKCS12 (PKCS#12 format).
-Return Value ns an array of certificates representing the certificate chain from file.
-Exceptions vs an IT_X509BadCertException exception if the data contained e yields a corrupt or invalid certificate.
+Return Value Returns an array of certificates representing the certificate chain read from file.
+Exceptions s an IT_X509BadCertException exception if the data contained e yields a corrupt or invalid certificate.
 Throws an IOException exception if file cannot be used.
-Throws a FileNotFoundException exception if file cannot be located. vs an IT_SSLException if there is a problem creating the cate array.
-IT_SSL.isSSLInstalle ed() Synopsis public c static boolean isSSLInstalled(); Description This method indicates if SSL security is available to your OrbixWeb application.
+Throws a FileNotFoundException exception if file cannot be located.
+Throws an IT_SSLException if there is a problem creating the certificate array.
+IT_SSL.isSSLInstalle ed() Synopsis public static boolean isSSLInstalled(); Description This method indicates if SSL security is available to your OrbixWeb

+• application.

 Return Value Returns true if SSL security is available.
-Otherwise, it returns false.
+Otherwise, it returns

-IT_SSL.setApplicationCertChain()
+false.

+IT\SSL.setApplicationCertChain()